Skilled Worker Visa Points Guide 2025

 • the most appropriate code has a higher ‘going rate’ than the proposed salary

-• the most appropriate code is not a shortage occupation and the applicant is claiming points for a job falling within a role on the Immigration Salary List (ISL)
+• the most appropriate code is not eligible for the reduced rate being claimed, such as not featuring on the Immigration Salary List (ISL)

 The caseworker will consider whether the sponsor has shown a genuine need for the job role described, as well as whether the visa applicant has the appropriate qualifications, skills and experience needed for that role.
 Any history of immigration compliance with the sponsor, including paying its migrant workforce appropriately, will also be considered.